 Now, if you are also curious about this matter, then keep up with me to know the proper way to eat sushi.

-Learn Whether It Is Okay to Eat Sushi with Hands
+Is It Okay to Eat Sushi With Hands?

 If you were wondering whether it is disrespectful to eat sushi with your hands, then let me inform you that it’s not impolite at all.